 Also Read: Achieving Continuous Application Security with DevSecOps

-But, this swiftness requires one to be committed to making the necessary changes to the software.
-For that to happen without expending much time and effort, the DevOps continuous integration team has to build reliable tests which can be automated.
-Sort of like a chicken and egg situation but a productive approach to better software.
+However, this swiftness requires one to be committed to making the necessary changes to the software.
+For that to happen without expending much time and effort, the DevOps continuous integration team has to build reliable tests that can be automated.
+It’s sort of like a chicken-and-egg situation, but it’s a productive approach to better software.

 However, no process is perfect, and CI management is no different.
 Despite its benefits, CI has not pleased all due to some challenges and aspects.
 Let’s have a look at them.